Divorce Rhode Island Child Support

 • It follows that the combined adjusted gross income is 9,200 USD

-• The father is required to pay 82.6 percent (i.e. 7,600/9,200) of the child support amount obtained from the guidelines as well as daycare costs
+• The father is required to pay 82.6 percent (i.e. 7,600/9,200) of the support amount obtained from the guidelines as well as daycare costs

 Modification in Divorce Rhode Island Child Support

-Let us assume that a parent thinks that after the previous order of child support was issued, there has been a considerable alteration in the conditions.
+Let us assume that a parent thinks that after the previous order of child maintenance was issued, there has been a considerable alteration in the conditions.
 Such a parent can file a motion to alter the child support amount.
 When the combined gross income of the parents changes by minimum 10 percent, it is said that there is a considerable alteration in the conditions.

 • Unemployment